BroCodeAT/watten.py/Commands.md

 - to: str → Name of the Client to send the Command to
 - winner: str → The name of the winner

+### POINT_WINNER
+    Send the name of the winners to all the players

+**Attributes:**
+- to: str → Name of the Client to send the Command to
+- winner: list[str] → The name of the winner

 # Client to Server

+---

 ### PLAY_CARD
     The client sents the card to play to the server